mlongo4290/netbox-ipv4-tools/README.md

 This plugin requires netbox >= 3.4.0

 ## TODO
- - Add a tools to summarize CIDRs, given a list of many CIDR it should return the supernet CIDR
  - Add a table to report the types of ip ranges: public, private and special cases